All Episodes

 And I had to put on a suit and tie and go to business meetings during the day.

-Oh, it was it was awful.
+Oh, it was awful.

-And then the players would come in for early BP, like Brett would come in at two o'clock in the afternoon.
+And then the players would come in for early BP.

-The temperature on the field was astro turf at the time or artificial surface.
+The temperature on the field was AstroTurf at the time, or artificial surface.

-Uh it was just what it was.
+Going out there, taking extra batting practice, it was just what it was.

-Why, oh my God, the global warming people are it's not that at all.
+Why, oh my God, the global warming people are right.

 There's just more affluence, more desire for comfort, more people able to afford its pursuit.

-Back in just a second, stay right where you are.
+Back in just a second.

 America's real anchor man and living legend, Rush Limbaugh, the EIB network.

-Well, the uh because of popular demand, we've added a new item to the EIB store and uh also as a premium to new subscribers to the Limbaugh Letter or Rush Limbaugh.com, you know, those baby on board signs.
+Well, because of popular demand, we've added a new item to the EIB store and also as a premium to new subscribers to the Limbaugh letter or rushlimbaugh.com.

 I used to hate those things.